The Complete Guide: Setting Up TRX for Home Workouts

 Slowly walk your feet closer to the anchor point of the straps.
 As you do this, your body should be getting lower to the ground, increasing the amount of your body weight you’re using as resistance.

-trx low row advanced
+man performing trx low row

 How to Decrease Exercise Difficulty